Nested Sequents for Intuitionistic Multi-Modal Logics: Modularity, Cut-Elimination, and Undecidability: Introduction

 It is standard practice to equip a logic with an appropriate proof system that supports the study of its (meta-)logical properties and enables formal reasoning.
 Typically, one seeks to supply \emph{analytic} proof systems for logics, which are advantageous from a computational standpoint.
 This is because such systems satisfy the \emph{subformula property}--every formula occurring in a derivation is a subformula of the conclusion.
 Since Gentzen’s seminal work~\cite{Gen35a,Gen35b}, the sequent formalism has become a popular framework for the construction of analytic, or cut-free, proof systems.
 Such systems are particularly useful for establishing non-trivial results such as interpolation~\cite{Mae60,FitKuz15} and decidability~\cite{Bru09,Sim94}, and they facilitate automated reasoning~\cite{Dyc92,HaePaiRad11} by supporting systematic proof-search and the extraction of derivations from formulae.

 At present, IGLs are only equipped with Hilbert systems~\cite{Lyo20a}, which are sub-optimal as they invalidate the sub-formula property.
 We address this gap by introducing analytic sequent-style calculi for IGLs, formulated in the \emph{nested sequent} framework.
-This choice is motivated by two considerations.
-First, traditional Gentzen sequents are not expressive enough to yield cut-free systems for logics with converse modalities.
-Second, nested sequents are well-suited for constructive proofs of interpolation properties~\cite{FitKuz15,LyoTiuGorClo20,Lyo21thesis}.
-This latter point will be discussed in more detail below as our goal is to not only develop a suitable proof theory for IGLs, but to show how these calculi can be applied to compute Lyndon interpolants in the intuitionistic setting.
+This choice is motivated by the fact that traditional Gentzen sequents are not expressive enough to yield natural, cut-free systems for logics with converse modalities.

 The nested sequent formalism is a generalization of Gentzen's sequent formalism and a nested sequent is a tree of Gentzen sequents.
 The creation of this formalism is often attributed to Bull~\cite{Bul92} and Kashima~\cite{Kas94}, though later work by Br\"unnler~\cite{Bru09} and Poggiolesi~\cite{Pog09} was instrumental to the popularity of the formalism.\footnote{Leivant~\cite[p.~361]{Lei81} had already introduced a notational variant of nested sequents in his proof-theoretic work on propositional dynamic logic, where formulae are prefixed by so-called execution sequences.} Nested sequents yield elegant calculi that minimize syntactic overhead, produce compact proofs, and where termination of proof-search is more easily established (cf.~\cite{Lyo21thesis,LyoOst23}).
 Moreover, such systems have proven well-suited in extracting counter-models from failed proof-search~\cite{Bru09,TiuIanGor12}, and they usually admit syntactic cut-admissibility.
 Thanks to these aesthetic and computational advantages, nested sequent systems have been applied in a variety of domains, including knowledge integration~\cite{LyoGom22}, computing explicit definitions in description logics~\cite{LyoKar24}, and in the study of axiomatizability~\cite{IshKik07}.
 See Lellmann and Poggiolesi~\cite{LelPog24} for a comprehensive survey.\\